A glass of wine for the bleeding men,

 And the endless gore,

-Drenched in slapping hopes amidst the stiff air,
+Drenched in slapping hopes amidst the

 The bleeding men stare still,